panamixo/testing/Testing.md

 4. Verify that pressing the button "HERE" takes you to the registration screen.

-5. Veriffy whether all the mandatory fields are necessary.
+5. Verify whether all the mandatory fields are necessary.

-6. Verify that names oer 3 letters and telephone numbers below 10 numbers are not accepted.
+6. Verify that names over 3 letters and telephone numbers below 10 numbers are not accepted.

 7. Verify that the age is accepted only when it is above 18.